jorio/gitfourchette.org/guide/conflicts.rst

 resolve the conflict as soon as you can.

-As long as your working directory contains conflicted files, a **yellow "Merging" banner** appears below the Sidebar, and the Uncommitted Changes view lists pending conflicts with a question-mark icon (:gficon:`status_u`).
+As long as your working directory contains conflicted files, a **yellow "Merging" banner** appears below the Sidebar, and the file lists in the Working Directory show pending conflicts with a question-mark icon (:gficon:`status_u`).
 Select one of the conflicting files, and a Conflict View appears in lieu of the usual Diff View.

 .. figure:: /assets/screens/bigmerge.png